 5. Get feedback

 As with all other kinds of writing, it helps to get feedback on your comedy writing.
-Share humourous scenes or lines with friends, families, or your writing group.
+Share humorous scenes or lines with friends, families, or your writing group.
 Share extracts in the members area of Now Novel for constructive feedback.
-As you learn from others with differing senses of humour, you’ll build your skill.
+As you learn from others with differing senses of humor, you’ll build your skill.